2/20/2025

 Chief Executive Officer

-Yeah.
-So that's that's your first question.
+Yeah, so that's your first question, Corinne.
 You want to move to the second one?
 I guess 25 to 28, right?
-So we.
-28. Yeah.
-So starting in 25, right?
+Yeah, so starting in 25, right?
 And I'll go back to page 17, right?
-Most of the investments we're talking about the second.
-So sorry, let me back up the Constellium recovery still very much in play.
-And most of that will, you know, is is obviously the valley flow recovery is no more there because it happened in 24.
-Right.
+Most of the investments we're talking about, the second, so sorry, let me back up.
+The Constellium recovery still very much in play.
+And most of that will, you know, is obviously the valley floor recovery is no more there because it happened in 24, right?
 So if you start in 25, that's already done.
-The investments are going to play out mostly towards the end of the period.
-I mean, the recycling center in that was actually right now, but the other investments are going to contribute towards the later part of the period.
-The we believe that overall the path from now to there to 28 is pretty linear with some uncertainty, obviously, about how the markets recover.
-And, you know, one can make a case for markets recovering a bit faster.
-Our own assumptions internally, we believe, are more prudent than what is out there.
-So we think some could say, well, it should improve faster, but we've been burned recently, so we tend to be prudent.
-You could also say that that's not in our guidance that tariffs in the US are going to be favorable to domestic suppliers.
+The investments are going to play out mostly towards the end of the period in the recycling center in Naples, exactly as right now, but the other investments are going to contribute towards the later part of the period.
+We believe that overall the path from now to there to 28 is pretty linear uh with um some uncertainty obviously about how the markets recover and you know one can make a case for markets recovering a bit faster.
+Our own assumptions internally, we believe are more prudent than what is out there.
+So we think, you know, some could say, well, it should improve faster, but We've been burned recently, so we tend to be prudent.
+You could also say that, and that's not in our guidance, that tariffs in the US are going to be favorable to domestic suppliers.
 So that could accelerate some of that process.
-But anyway, we think we're going to be quite we like to be quite prudent.
-And then on the I think the bigger red box you see on the scrub spreads, we believe that once we've taken the brunt of the scrap spread tightening impact this year, this should be kind of stable in the future.
-So we're not banking really on an improvement of the scrap spreads.
-The reason we're not thinking that they can go worse is because at some point it just becomes indifferent whether you recycle aluminum or you buy sheeting out from primary aluminum.
+But anyway, we think we're going to be quite, we like to be quite prudent. and then on the i think the bigger red box you see on the scrap spreads we believe that once we've taken the brunt of the scrap spread tightening impact this year this should be kind of stable in the future so we're not banking really on an improvement of the scrap spreads the reason we're not thinking that they can go worse is because at some point it just becomes indifferent whether you recycle aluminum or you uh or you buy sheeting from a primary aluminum.
 And that, I think, if you look at the scrap market, it's a worldwide market at some point.
-If scrap spreads become too tight in the US, it will create imports of scrap into the US like that has happened in the past.
+If scrap spreads become too tight in the US, it will create imports of scrap into the US, like that has happened in the past.
 So we're at a historically tight scrap levels here in the US.
 I don't think we've got much of a risk of that getting worse.
-So that's how I can think about the 25 to 28 pre-regular cadence.
-And obviously, we know that the market can throw us some curveballs from time to time.
-But we're trying to stay ahead of it.
+So that's how I can think about the kind of 25 to 28, pretty regular cadence.
+And obviously, we know that the market can throw us some curveballs from time to time, but we're trying to stay ahead of it.

 speaker

 Thank you.
-Maybe if I just can come back very quickly on the 25th guide.
-I think something that investors have been asking since this morning is like, how should we think about the guidance if it had been given in euro?
-So what is the gap impact?
-We're trying to see what the factor in the impact and trying to see what could have been the number if you had made the switch yourself.
+Maybe if I just can come back very quickly on the 25 guide.
+I think something that's in there been asking since this morning is like how should we think about the guidance if it had been given in euro so what did the the gap impact like we're trying to to see like what the factoring in these impact and trying to see like you know what could have been the number also you know if you i don't make the switch or so yeah corey maybe we can take this offline i mean we're a us dollar company now and we're thinking in us dollar terms but we can help you with the bridge potentially afterwards That's fair.
+Okay.
+Thank you.

 speaker